marcelarosalesj-education/isd.computer_vision/README.md

 Folder organization:
 - BasicOpenCV: basic code to verify installation (in process).
 - filters: some basic filters and experiments.
-- segmentation: a region growing algorithm and other segmentation algorithms (in process).
+- segmentation: a region growing algorithm.
 - treeDetection: this application detects trees in an image and counts them (in process).